 Damp and Mould

 Damp in your home is caused by excess moisture.
-Your home could be affected by any of the three common types of damp:
+Your home could be affected by any of the two common types of damp:

 Damp can lead to mould growth on walls and furniture, mildew on clothes and other fabrics and the rotting of wooden window frames.